AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/010.overview/docs.en.md

 *	 [Advanced settings](#advanced-settings)
 * [Benefits of the unlimited version](#unlimited)

 AdGuard VPN for Mac is a desktop VPN service.
-It is currently in the beta stage, but it doesn’t mean that the app is raw.
-Quite the opposite, it is working stable and can be used safely.
 AdGuard VPN is fully compatible with AdGuard ad blocker, they can be used together and will operate seamlessly.
 Let’s see what features it has to offer.

 Note that **you can't use AdGuard VPN for Mac unless you have logged into your AdGuard account**.
 You can either sign in with your AdGuard account or with an external account, namely, via Apple, Google or Facebook.
 Make sure that your external account is bound to the same e-mail address as your AdGuard account.
 If there is a suitable subscription in your AdGuard account, it will be automatically activated on the desktop app.
 Still don't have an AdGuard account?
 Create it [here](https://auth.adguard.com/registration.html).